 21 great paddle trails

-Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Gippsland districts of Victoria is easy with Global Paddler.
+Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Gippsland districts of Victoria is easy when you are a Global Paddler member.
 All you need to do is pick a number on our trip locator map and click or tap on the trail name with the same number in the list below.
-The Global Paddler guide for your chosen paddle trail will then be displayed.
+Global Paddler memberships are available from our online store.

 Each Global Paddler guide includes a map, colour photographs, logistical details, a route description, local points of interest, quirky facts, and recommended places to eat, drink, and stay the night so that every day you spend on the water is fantastic.